DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Simon_Knight_def/index.markdown

-Finding Knowledge: What Is It to ‘Know’ When We Search?
+##Finding Knowledge: What Is It to ‘Know’ When We Search?

-Simon Knight
+##Simon Knight

-=

-You walk into the exam room, breathe a nervous sigh, sit down, and plug your laptop in.
+>*You walk into the exam room, breathe a nervous sigh, sit down, and plug your laptop in.
 The URL for the questions is sent out, and you are reminded that while you may search for information and browse pages as you wish, you may not communicate with any other person.
 You look at the